Hamza5/Periodical-File-Sender/README.md

 Finally, these settings must be saved using the <kbd>Save</kbd> button at the bottom.
 This will instantly generate a `settings.ini` file in the current working directory and allows the user to use the **Sending options** tab.

+## Sending options

+This tab is where the user can create, edit, and delete the sending tasks.
+It contains buttons to add, edit, and delete tasks.
+It also contains a table that shows the tasks that are currently saved in the tasks file.
+When a task is selected in the table, the **Email details** section will be populated with its details.

+To add a new task, the user has to click on the <kbd>Add</kbd> button.
+This will open a new window where the user can enter the details of the email to be sent.
+The fields in this window are: **To** which should contain the email address of the receiver, **Subject** which should contain the subject of the email, and **Content** which should contain the content of the email.

+Below, there is an **Attachment** section where the user can add a file to be attached to the email.
+The user can either enter the path of the file manually or click on the <kbd>Browse</kbd> button to select the file using a file chooser dialog.

+Beside the **Attachment** section, there is a **Schedule** section where the user can specify the frequency of sending the email.
+The user can indicate the count and the unit of the frequency.
+The available units are: **minutes**, **hours**, **days**, **weeks**, **months**, and **years**.